michal-m/kohana-modules-swiftmailer/README.md

 ### Notes

-This module has been tested on Kohana 3.2.0 but should work well with the upcoming 3.3.0 release.
+This module has been tested on Kohana 3.2.0.
+For version compatible with Kohana 3.3.x, please look at 3.3/master branch.